QuantEcon/lecture-python.myst/lectures/wealth_dynamics.md

 wealth_time_series_jax = jax.jit(wealth_time_series_jax, static_argnums=(1,3,))
 ```

-Let's try simulating the model at different parameter values and investigate the implications for the wealth distribution.
+Let's try simulating the model at different parameter values and investigate the implications for the wealth distribution and also observe the difference in time between `wealth_time_series_jax` and `wealth_time_series_for_loop_jax`.

 ```{code-cell} ipython3
 wdy = create_wealth_model() # default model